Extras

-Hands, Fingers, Feet and Toes
+Hands, Fingers, Feet & Toes

 1a.
 Pointed Toes